Markz2z/Fuck-the-Leetcode/README.md

-This repository contain all of the LeetCode problems which I have solved.
+This repository contain all of the LeetCode problems I've already solved.